IntelliTect/Coalesce/docs/stacks/vue/layers/api-clients.md

 <Prop def="invoke(...args: TArgs)" lang="ts" />

-The invoke function is a reference from the caller to itself - that is, `caller.invoke === caller`.
+The invoke function is a reference from the caller to itself.
+In other words, `caller.invoke === caller`.
 This mirrors the syntax of the Knockout generated method classes.

 <Prop def="invokeWithArgs(args?: {})" lang="ts" />